electron/electron/docs/tutorial/security.md

 #### Why?

-All Web Frames can in theory send IPC messages to the browser process, this includes iframes and child windows in some scenarios.
-If you have an IPC message that returns user data to the sender via `event.reply` or performs privileged actions that the renderer can't natively you should ensure you aren't listening to third party web frames.
+All Web Frames can in theory send IPC messages to the main process, including iframes and child windows in some scenarios.
+If you have an IPC message that returns user data to the sender via `event.reply` or performs privileged actions that the renderer can't natively, you should ensure you aren't listening to third party web frames.

 You should be validating the `sender` of **all** IPC messages by default.